Dirk Orlishausen

-Dirk Orlishausen (born 15 August 1982) is a German retired football goalkeeper, and currently the goalkeeper coach of Hansa Rostock.
+Dirk Orlishausen (born 15 August 1982) is a German former professional football goalkeeper, and currently the goalkeeper coach of Hansa Rostock.

-Career
+Playing career

-He started his senior career at hometown club FSV Sömmerda, where he played until the 2005–06 season before transferring to FC Rot-Weiß Erfurt.
+Orlishausen started his senior career at hometown club FSV Sömmerda, where he played until the 2005–06 season before transferring to Rot-Weiß Erfurt.
 After eleven games on the bench, Orlishausen overtook Michael Ratajczak, played in 26 games in his first season and remained the club's first choice keeper until he joined Karlsruhe in the summer of 2011.

 Coaching career

-In May 2018 Hansa Rostock announced that they had signed Orlishausen for the upcoming season on a 3-year contract.
-Orlishausen was going to be the goalkeeper coach of the team and also being the third keeper of the squad.
+In May 2018 Hansa Rostock announced that they had signed Orlishausen for the upcoming season on a three-year contract.
+Orlishausen was going to be the goalkeeper coach of the team and also the third keeper of the squad.
 He already had the goalkeeping coach license.